redhat-cip/dci-rhel-agent/README.md

   - 427f6e45-5c49-4c3a-a92b-232d985761f0
 ```

-### Target a specific server registred in Beaker
+#### How to target a specific system in Beaker ?

-If you need to assign the job to a specific server which is registered in Beaker, you can use ONE of the following options.
+If you have registred several systems in Beaker, you might want to configure where the DCI job will be executed.
+You can use ONE of the following options:

-#### Using FQDN
+##### Option A: Using FQDN
 This will match a single server by checking the hostname.

 ```